-One of the greatest Canadian teams to ever participate at the World Junior Championship was the 1982 squad coached by Dave King.
+One of the greatest Canadian junior teams is the 1982 squad.
 Going into the 1982 World Juniors, Canada was still looking for their first gold medal.
-In preparation for this tournament, Hockey Canada made a concerted effort to assemble a true national junior team.
-The previous three years Canada sent the defending Memorial Cup Champions to the World Juniors (New Westminster 1979, Peterborough 1980, Cornwall 1981) and their best result was a fifth-place finish.
+For this tournament, Hockey Canada assembled a true national team.
+The previous three years, Canada sent the defending Memorial Cup Champions to the World Juniors (New Westminster 1979, Peterborough 1980, Cornwall 1981).
+Their best result was fifth-place.

-Coach King put the two Victoria teammates together on the same forward line with Bruce Eakin of the Saskatoon Blades.
+Coach Dave King put Morrison and Cyr together on the same forward line with Bruce Eakin of the Saskatoon Blades.
 They were one of the top lines for Canada and relied upon heavily throughout the tournament.
 An early highlight for the Canadians was a 7-0 blowout of the Soviet Union in front of 10,943 fans at Winnipeg Arena.
-Morrison had one goal in Canada’s first-ever victory over the Soviets at the World Junior Championship.
-In an 11-1 romp over Switzerland, the two Cougars had a huge game as Morrison and Cyr each scored four points.
+Morrison had one goal in Canada’s first-ever World Junior victory over the Soviets.
+In an 11-1 romp over Switzerland, the Victoria teammates had a huge game, with Morrison and Cyr picking up four points each.

 Going into their last game of the tournament, the Canadians only needed a tie against Czechoslovakia to win the gold.
 In a hard-fought battle right to the very end, Canada held on to tie the Czechs 3-3 and capture their first-ever world junior gold medal.

-The Canadians were dominating throughout the 1982 tournament, outscoring their opponents 45-14 and going undefeated with a 6-0-1 record.
+The Canadians dominated the 1982 tournament, outscoring their opponents 45-14 and going undefeated with a 6-0-1 record.
 Cyr and Morrison each picked up ten points in seven games.
 Marc Habschied, who later coached the Victoria Royals, was second in team scoring with twelve points.
 There were no superstars on the 1982 national junior team, but every player went on the NHL.

 “As a bunch of kids coming together, we just wanted to win the tournament.
 I don’t think at the time it meant very much, but it’s kind of cool now.
 It’s something you think about more after the fact because every time there’s a World Juniors tournament, that team is talked about or its picture is shown.
 So, it means a lot more in hindsight.
 It’s something I take a lot of pride in now, looking back and knowing we were the first.”

-When the tournament ended, the Cougar teammates went in different directions with Cyr returning to Victoria and Morrison going to New York.
+When the tournament ended, the two Cougars went in different directions.
+Cyr returned to Victoria, and Morrison joined the New York Rangers.
 “Things have sure happened fast down here,” said Morrison shortly after arriving in Manhattan.
 “Rangers head scout, Danny Summers, told me for sure I’d be going to New York before the last game against the Czechs.
 I flew out of Rochester (Minn) Sunday and was in New York late in the afternoon.
-(Rangers’ general manager) Craig Patrick signed me to a contract for three-years prior to last night’s game against Washington.”
+(Rangers’ general manager) Craig Patrick signed me to a contract for three years prior to last night’s game against Washington.”
 (2)

 On January 7, 1982, Morrison made his National Hockey League debut against the Vancouver Canucks at Madison Square Garden.
-“They told me I’d be up for 10 games and if I played well, I’d be up here for the rest of the year” (2) After nine games with the Rangers, Morrison was returned to Victoria for the remainder of the year.
-Even though he only played 56 games with the Cougars, Morrison ended the season as the team’s leading scorer with 114 points.
+“They told me I’d be up for 10 games and if I played well, I’d be up here for the rest of the year” (2) After nine games, Morrison returned to Victoria for the remainder of the year.
+Even though he only played 56 games with the Cougars, Morrison was the team’s leading scorer with 114 points.